DropdownMenu is a component for displaying the list of options and their nested items.

 If DropdownMenu has more than seven items, show scroll.
 We also recommend adding search input to such lists.

 If you use a DropdownMenu for a menu, show all the items even if there are more than seven.
 It's important for the user to see all available options, especially if there are links or different controls.
-We do not recommend using a scroll for such menus.
+We don’t recommend using a scroll for such menus.

 You can fix an item with a title, input, notice or a button on the top or at the bottom of the list.
 Such item should be separated by a Divider and fixed while scrolling the list.